WBGU-TV

-WBGU-TV, virtual channel 27 (UHF digital channel 22), is a Public Broadcasting Service (PBS) member television station licensed to Bowling Green, Ohio, United States.
-Owned by Bowling Green State University, it is sister to radio station WBGU (88.1 FM).
-The two stations share studios at the Tucker Center for Telecommunications on the BGSU campus; WBGU-TV's transmitter is located near Belmore, Ohio.
+WBGU-TV (channel 27) is a PBS member television station licensed to Bowling Green, Ohio, United States.
+Owned by Bowling Green State University, it is sister to college radio station WBGU (88.1 FM).
+The two stations share studios at the Tucker Center for Telecommunications on the BGSU campus on Troup Avenue; WBGU-TV's transmitter is located near Belmore, Ohio.
 (While officially part of the BGSU campus, the Tucker Center is actually located two blocks south of Wooster Street, which marks much of the southern boundary of the campus.)
 Unlike the radio station, WBGU-TV is not primarily operated by students at the university; however, the station does offer many different student positions that allow students to gain experience.

 WBGU is one of two PBS member stations in the Toledo television market, alongside WGTE-TV (channel 30) in Toledo proper.
-WBGU also serves as the primary PBS member station for the Lima market, as that market does not have a PBS member station of its own.
+WBGU, along with Dayton-based WPTD, also serve as the de facto PBS member stations for the Lima market, as that market does not have a PBS member station of its own.